Lancer1905/IMY220-Project/README.md

 # IMY220-Project

-## Create DOcker Image and run a container
+## Create Docker Image and run a container
 1. Open a terminal in the folder where the Dockerfile is located
 2. Run in termial "docker build -t imy220-project ."
 3. docker run --name imy220-project-container -p 3000:3000 imy220-project